 Homeschool laws are regulated by each state, so you need to know what the local law requires of you and your child.
 Some states require a certain number of college credits from the parent who will be teaching them while others require a high school diploma.
 Most states will require that you officially declare your intent to homeschool and possibly name your school.
 Some states require attendance tracking, yearly testing, and/or a teacher’s evaluation.
 Some states have virtually no requirements at all.
 You can find out about your state’s requirements here.

-What academic subjects should we be covering in kindergarten?
+What academic subjects should we cover in kindergarten?

 If you are ready to introduce some academics to your child, I recommend starting with these four subject areas for their kindergarten year: